 How To Test It And What To Look For

 Since it’s an interactive video, the range of testing gradually narrows down for a tester.
 With a clear understanding of the video application, one has to categorise the areas of interaction between it and the users.
 This would allow the tester to find out more about every possible interactive activity between the app and the user, which he should document carefully.
 Documentation is done through a test case where problems found during the tests are reported.

 The scope of game testing is smaller compared to video app testing.
-Although there was similarity in terms of functionality and cross platform testing, testing interactive videos simply meant a lot more.
+Although there was a similarity regarding functionality and cross-platform testing, testing interactive videos simply mean a lot more.
 Here, testers would check for problems that would include missing tags, missing texts in tags, spelling errors, wrong links, video incompatibility with certain browsers, video display errors in some browsers, and so on.

 Laxmikant B. Thipse

 Founder & CEO